ghillaz/poc-bidi-playwright/README.md

 ### Running the tests

-Execute the tests with:
+Execute the tests with in headless mode without playwright UI you can run:

 ```shell script
 dotenvx run -f ${ENV:-.default.env} -- npx playwright test
 ```

-If you want to run the tests in headless mode without playwright UI you can run:
+If you want to run with UI you can run:

 ```shell script
 dotenvx run -f ${ENV:-.default.env} -- npx playwright test --ui